kowala-tech/kcoin/dashboard/README.md

 ### Development and bundling

-As the dashboard depends on certain NPM packages (which are not included in the `go-ethereum` repo), these need to be installed first:
+As the dashboard depends on certain NPM packages (which are not included in the go-ethereum repo), these need to be installed first:

 ```
-$ (cd dashboard/assets && yarn install && yarn flow)
+$ (cd dashboard/assets && npm install)
 ```

 Normally the dashboard assets are bundled into Geth via `go-bindata` to avoid external dependencies.
 Rebuilding Geth after each UI modification however is not feasible from a developer perspective.
-Instead, we can run `yarn dev` to watch for file system changes and refresh the browser automatically.
+Instead, we can run `webpack` in watch mode to automatically rebundle the UI, and ask `geth` to use external assets to not rely on compiled resources:

 ```
-$ geth --dashboard --vmodule=dashboard=5
-$ (cd dashboard/assets && yarn dev)
+$ (cd dashboard/assets && ./node_modules/.bin/webpack --watch)
+$ geth --dashboard --dashboard.assets=dashboard/assets/public --vmodule=dashboard=5
 ```

-To bundle up the final UI into Geth, run `go generate`:
+To bundle up the final UI into Geth, run `webpack` and `go generate`:

 ```
-$ (cd dashboard && go generate)
+$ (cd dashboard/assets && ./node_modules/.bin/webpack)
+$ go generate ./dashboard
 ```

-### Static type checking

-Since JavaScript doesn't provide type safety, [Flow][Flow] is used to check types.
-These are only useful during development, so at the end of the process Babel will strip them.

-To take advantage of static type checking, your IDE needs to be prepared for it.
-In case of [Atom][Atom] a configuration guide can be found [here][Atom config]: Install the [Nuclide][Nuclide] package for Flow support, making sure it installs all of its support packages by enabling `Install Recommended Packages on Startup`, and set the path of the `flow-bin` which were installed previously by `yarn`.

-For more IDE support install the `linter-eslint` package too, which finds the `.eslintrc` file, and provides real-time linting.
-Atom warns, that these two packages are incompatible, but they seem to work well together.
-For third-party library errors and auto-completion [flow-typed][flow-typed] is used.

 ### Have fun

 [Webpack][Webpack] offers handy tools for visualizing the bundle's dependency tree and space usage.

-* Generate the bundle's profile running `yarn stats`
+* Generate the bundle's profile running `webpack --profile --json > stats.json`
 * For the _dependency tree_ go to [Webpack Analyze][WA], and import `stats.json`
 * For the _space usage_ go to [Webpack Visualizer][WV], and import `stats.json`